FAQ

 Camp Hollywood inspired me to start making weekly trips down to Riverside, the closest place I could learn to lindy hop.
 From then on I was hooked.
 I danced regularly in Riverside and ran a few different venues in my local area over the years.
 I discovered a passion for teaching and taught lessons locally and eventually in Riverside as well.

-In 2010 I started competing at Camp Hollywood.
+In 2010, I started competing at Camp Hollywood.
 Dance improvement is slow without dedicated personal rehearsals and partnership training.
-My six year dance partner eventually stopped dancing and I danced somewhat inconsistently because of my involvement with school and local musical theater productions.
+My six-year dance partner eventually stopped dancing, and I danced somewhat inconsistently because of my involvement with school and local musical theater productions.
 I did, however, start to travel more for dancing.

-In 2016 a friend started a new dance venue in Pomona called “Metro Swing.”
-I decided to stop teaching locally and reallocate that time and energy into growing the metro swing community.
-I continued to compete and practice and after a particularly frustrating year of competing in 2017 I made the decision to start streaming as a way to motivate myself to practice.
+In 2016, a friend started a new dance venue in Pomona called “Metro Swing.”
+I decided to stop teaching locally and reallocate that time and energy into growing the Metro Swing community.
+I continued to compete and practice, and after a particularly frustrating year of competing in 2017, I made the decision to start streaming as a way to motivate myself to practice.

 I had been thinking about streaming for about a year due to getting a new computer and having the capability of streaming computer games.
 I was browsing Twitch (a popular streaming service) one day and realized no one was streaming dance.
 Out of the 2.2 million monthly broadcasters, there was hardly any dance presence on the platform.
-I soon started my twitch channel, with the priority of becoming a better dancer.
-I would stream my solo dance rehearsals, practice with partners, social dancing (so I could go back and review footage of my dancing) and more.
+I soon started my Twitch channel, with the priority of becoming a better dancer.
+I would stream my solo dance rehearsals, practice with partners, social dancing (so I could go back and review footage of my dancing), and more.

 -Paul